-Principle 5: The RPD and most preceptors will be professionally and educationally qualified pharmacists.
-Some preceptors may be non-pharmacists who are content matter experts.
-The RPD and all preceptors must be committed to providing effective training of residents.
+Principle 5: The residency program director (RPD) and preceptors will be professionally and educationally qualified pharmacists who are committed to providing effective training of residents.

 Principle 6: The organization conducting the residency will meet accreditation standards, regulatory requirements, and other nationally applicable standards and will have sufficient resources to achieve the purposes of the residency program.